junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 1016
-congress: 111th CONGRESS
+congress: One Hundred Eleventh Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: In the House of Representatives, U. S.,
+chamber:
 ---

 # H.R.
 1016

-That the House agree to the amendment of the Senate to the bill (H.R.
-1016) entitled “An Act to amend title 38, United States Code, to provide advance appropriations authority for certain accounts of the Department of Veterans Affairs, and for other purposes.”, with the following
+> To amend title 38, United States Code, to provide advance appropriations authority for certain accounts of the Department of Veterans Affairs, and for other purposes.

-*In lieu of the matter proposed to be inserted by the amendment of the Senate, insert the following:*

 ## § 1.
 Short title